JKU-ICG/AOS/SERV/README.md

 The server API follows the Representational state transfer (REST) principle.

-Uploaded resources are stored with there ids timestamped along with a randomsuffix.
+Uploaded resources are stored with timestamped  ids.
 The format is `YYYYMMDDTHHmmssSSS_rrrr`

-Referenced files of a resource always have the same id but has an additional suffix.
+Additional files of a resource always have the same id but has an additional suffix.

 Server stores AOS flight information in various folders:-

 `/locations`:
 Contains AOS flight location information (center and corner coordinates of the location) as a json file.
-Other files such as polygon data, vertex data, GEO-TIFF images required for visualization and AOS are also stored with same location id.
+Other additional files such as polygon data, vertex data, GEO-TIFF images required for visualization and AOS are also stored with same location id.

 `/drones`:
-Details about the flying drone is stored as json.
+Details about the flying drone is stored as a json file.

 `/images`:
 Single images captured during AOS flights are stored.
-Pose information of individual images are stored as json.
+Relative pose information of individual images are stored as json.

 `/integrals`:
 Integral images computed with AOS are stored here.
-Pose information of integral images and ids of individual images used for integration are stored as json.
+Relative pose information of integral images and ids of individual images used for integration are stored as json.

 `/labels`:
 Labels representing the classification results performed on the integral images.
 GPS location of labels along with classification confidence are stored within the json file.